mubaraqwahab/thinkdev/src/lessons/03-collections.md

 ---
-title: Collections (draft)
+title: Collections
 excerpt: >
-  In programming, we often find that we have many different values that describe an entity, or values that suggest a list.
+  In programming, we often have many different values that describe an entity, or values that suggest a list.
 We'll look at two data structures in JavaScript that can be